csmangum/portfolio/Airbnb Price Prediction/README.md

 [<img src="https://github.com/csmangum/portfolio/blob/master/airbnb_title.png" width="500">](https://github.com/csmangum/portfolio/tree/master/Airbnb%20Price%20Prediction)

-   Airbnb is a popular and fast-growing alternative to traditional lodging options.
+<p> Airbnb is a popular and fast-growing alternative to traditional lodging options.
 It opened in 2008 in San Francisco California and quickly grew around the world.
 Los Angeles California is a diverse and popular destination with multiple amusement parks, beaches, and outdoor locations offering people many reasons to visit the area.
-With the rise in the sharing economy, Airbnb has the potential to offer both customers and hosts more choices.
+With the rise in the sharing economy, Airbnb has the potential to offer both customers and hosts more choices.</p>

 The purpose of this project is to predict listing price based on several possible features available from data collected through [Inside Airbnb](http://insideairbnb.com/get-the-data.html).
 This high-level overview will showcase my work with the data while there will be links to the specific notebooks with all the work completed to achieve project results.